nickesc/client-enhanced/README.md

 #### Resource Packs

 Included by default are a number of resource packs that can be enabled or disabled to your liking.
-You'll find three preset profiles in the Resource Pack Menu:
+You'll find three preset profiles in the Resource Pack menu:

 - `Enhanced`,
 - `Vanilla-Like` and